bambora/dev.bambora.com/source/includes/online/carts/_woocommerce.md

 ## Install the Checkout plugin for WooCommerce

 ### Step 1: Download the plugin
-1. <a href="https://github.com/bambora/checkout-prestashop/releases/latest" id="link">Download the latest Checkout module for WooCommerce</a> by right clicking this link and click **Save as...**
+1. <a href="https://github.com/bambora/checkout-woocommerce/releases/latest" id="lnkWooCommerce">Download the latest Checkout plugin for WooCommerce</a> by right clicking this link and click **Save as...**

-2. Choose a destination and click **Save**
+2. Choose a destination folder and click **Save**

 ### Step 2: Log into WordPress